Whimsical new NYC waterfront park floats over Hudson River | Times Leader

 Entertainment including musical performances, theater and dance will start in mid-June, she said.

-Producer Scott Rudin, who last month over allegations of abusive behavior, was part of the team planning the performances spaces but “doesn’t have a formal ongoing relationship with the project,” Santini said.
+Producer Scott Rudin, who stepped down from the Broadway League last month over allegations of abusive behavior, was part of the team planning the performances spaces but “doesn’t have a formal ongoing relationship with the project,” Santini said.

 There will be a mix of free and ticketed performances at the park’s a 687-seat amphitheater.
 A smaller stage in an area called the Glade will host additional performances.